cybercrazetech/Employee-walkthrough/README.md

 3. credentials for samba share "guest:guest" is provided on the website for candidates to fill and submit the application form
 4. the samba share "candidates" contains a job-application-form.docx and a submission directory to submit the application form
 5. the samba share is only accessible via the creds "guest:guest"
-6. all the exploit scripts and fixes are included in this zip file:
+6. all the exploit scripts used and fixes are included in this zip file:

 https://drive.google.com/file/d/1b0Pbc8xdLGaVjGe8nNJqP2MityPsKfJD/view?usp=sharing

 for any errors resulted for using the exploits, refer to the Writeup section to fix
+7. Not all errors will be encountered

 #### *players are expected to search and fix the errors themselves*